| |

 Persians, Russian Blues, and Main Coon’s shed more than others.

-Daily brushing can help curtail shedding to some extent in some breeds.
+Daily brushing can help curtail shedding to some extent in some br

 Can Cat Food Make a Cat Shed More?